 Having a cleaning checklist like this in place not only increases safety measures onboard, but also reassures your staff on shore that vessels are being cleaned and maintained adequately.
 To see how a cleaning checklist can be triggered specifically during crew changes, scroll down to #4.

 2 – Share and update policies and procedures with the Documents module in Helm CONNECT Compliance

 It’s important to make sure your crew is up to date on the latest COVID-19 policies and procedures the industry is now enforcing.
 Knowing if they’ve actually read that documentation can be a tricky question to answer if you aren’t using the Documents module in Helm CONNECT Compliance.
 Within this module, you can add industry policies and procedures as documents, set them to require acknowledgment by either asset or individual user, then publish them out to all your vessels.
 When you publish the document, crew on the vessels will see a notification icon on the Onboard > Documents > Library tab that the document needs to be acknowledged.
 They can then click the document item, read it on screen or print it, and click the Acknowledge button.
 Staff on shore can track who’s acknowledged the documents and publish updated versions as required.
-For more information, check out this support article.

 3 – Log PPE inventory in the Inventory module of Helm CONNECT Maintenance